Eddie O'Connor (businessman)

-Eddie O'Connor is an Irish businessman who is co-founder and chairman of Mainstream Renewable Power, a renewable energy group.
+Eddie O'Connor (26 June 1947 – 5 January 2024) was an Irish businessman who was co-founder and chairman of Mainstream Renewable Power, a renewable energy group.

-O'Connor holds a Bachelor of Chemical Engineering (1970) and a master's in industrial engineering (1976), both from University College Dublin, and has a doctorate in business administration from the International Management Centres, Europe.
+O'Connor gained a Bachelor of Chemical Engineering (1970) and a master's in industrial engineering (1976), both from University College Dublin, and had a doctorate in business administration from the International Management Centres, Europe.
 After completing his bachelor's degree, he joined the Electricity Supply Board of Ireland, where he held several managerial positions, until he left in 1987 to become chief executive officer at Bord na Móna.